viczhuravlev/gauzy-react-app/README.md

 - **`/src`**: This directory contains all of the app's source code.

   - `/components`: This folder contains files that represent reusable UI pieces.

+  - `/constants`: This folder contains files that represent constant values used by components.

   - `/views`: This folder contains the views of the application, which are larger components made up of smaller components.